Due to a health challenge this class has been cancelled.

 “Fifteen years ago all I cared about was the quality of the writing.
 Now I don’t even look at the writing unless they have a platform.”

 Not only does an author need a platform, they must enter the market very strategically in order to make that platform, and that book, happen.
 They must operate like an entrepreneur – agile, flexible, and creative in their business.
-There are many classes about writing; this is one of the few online writing classes about the business aspects of writing.
+There are many classes about writing; this is one of the few online writing classes about the business aspects of being a writer.

 This seminar is a step-by-step roadmap of best-practices for figuring it all out.
 Brian Allain has advised many spiritual writers, and before entering the publishing industry he led several successful high-tech businesses.
 Brian has an MBA from the Wharton School of Business at the University of Pennsylvania, where he was designated a Palmer Scholar, their highest academic award.
 Now he is dedicated to helping spiritual authors succeed.

 Registration Now Open!
 Click on this link to pay now – only $129 (credit card, debit card, PayPal, Pay in 4, or PayPal Credit are accepted; all payments are processed through PayPal).
 After you pay, an email confirmation will be sent to the name and email address you enter into PayPal (or the one associated with your PayPal account) within 5 days.
 After you register we will email you the Zoom link.
 Please check your Spam or Promotions folders in case our emails get stuck there.
 If you need to change the name or email address on your registration please let us know.

 Here is what the seminar will cover: